sprillo/cs267-project/README.md

 # CS267 Project: Scalable Estimation and Evaluation of Models of Amino-Acid Co-Evolution

+This repo contains starter code for our CS267 class project.
+The starter code consists of parallel Python implementations and automated correctness tests.

 ## Getting set up

 To get set up on Cori: